Lessons Learned from FreeBalance Project Audits

 - Government project team product training helps eliminate unnecessary code customization by anchoring projects on how software meets objectives, and how unexpected functions can add value

-- Agile project methods enables adjusting to public finance realities, while rigid waterfall processes introduces risk – including gaps between documented requirements and real needs that are exposed during the project
+- Agile project methods like FreeBalance’s A-i3+qM implementation methodology enables adjusting to public finance realities, while rigid waterfall processes introduces risk – including gaps between documented requirements and real needs that are exposed during the project

 Program Management Performance Indicators